SAP-samples/btp-cap-multitenant-saas/docu/3-advanced/2-central-user-management-ias/README.md

 ## 4. Update your application deployment

 To enable the Central User Management leveraging SAP Identity Authentication Service in your environment, please make sure to update your application deployment accordingly.
 For this advanced feature, an additional Service Instance is required, generating a new application registration in your trusted SAP IAS tenant.
-Furthermore, this Service Instance will be bound to your backend application and allows you to programmatically interact with SAP IAS (e.g., to create new SaaS users).
+Furthermore, this Service Instance will be bound to your backend application and allows you to programmatically interact with SAP IAS (e.g., to create new SaaS Consumer users).

 ### Kyma